dispatch/reboot/docs/02/a.markdown

 ```

 If the nested for-expressions throw you for a loop, keep in mind that
-promises are not themselves iterable.
+promises are not themselves Iterable.
 You're dealing with unrelated
 types, even if they share some philosophical opinions.
 They can't be
 haphazardly mixed in the same for-expression.